TAWilts/HODOR/README.md

 ### 🧠 MATLAB

-* visualizeSequence.m: Display all sensor data at the same time
+* visualizeSequence.m: Display all sensor data at the same time (see example-gif above)

 * analyzeCompleteSet: Runs through all dataset video files and performs statistical measurements